 So many things can affect your transition to becoming a mom.
 Issues that are commonly addressed include:

-- Assessment and treatment of perinatal mood and anxiety disorders (depression, OCD, Panic)
+Assessment and treatment of perinatal mood and anxiety disorders (postpartum depression, postpartum anxiety, postpartum OCD, and Panic)

 Developing a preventive self care plan for pregnancy and postpartum